laser/laser.github.io/blog/20131201-generators-es6.md

 I hear people whine about asynchronous callbacks in JavaScript constantly.
-I admit that wrapping your head around control flow in the World of JavaScript (also known as "Callback Hell" or the "The Pyramid of Doom" by aforementioned whiners) can be a bit of a mind-explosion if you’re used to a top-down, synchronous programming style.
+I admit that wrapping your head around control flow in the World of JavaScript (also known as "Callback Hell" or the "The Pyramid of Doom" by aforementioned whiners) can be a bit of a mind-explosion if you're used to a top-down, synchronous programming style.
 "Just deal with it" has been my go-to response;
 after all, do we expect programming in all languages to look and feel the same?
 Of course not.

-This all changed after a recent review of the the ECMAScript 6 Draft, which describes generators – a language feature that will greatly change the way we write both server and client-side JavaScript.
+This all changed after a recent review of the the ECMAScript 6 Draft, which describes generators - a language feature that will greatly change the way we write both server and client-side JavaScript.
 With generators, we can transform nested callbacks into easy-to-read top down-style code without blocking our single event loop thread.
 An example (adapted from a blog post by Toby Ho), to